- Category: Renewables

 - Project type: Project

 SSE Renewables is currently progressing a 54 turbine extension to the consented Clyde wind farm, situated between Biggar, Abington and Moffat.
+The project was consented by the Scottish Government in July 2014.

 Clyde wind farm